haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

 ## Change the component's .js implementation and template

-To change the `.js` implementation and template used for 组件 rendering, you need to declare the new files in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+To change the `.js` implementation and template used for 组件 rendering, you need to declare the new files in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.
 To do this, take the following steps:

 1. In your custom module directory, create the following new file: `<your_module_dir>/view/frontend/layout/checkout_index_index.xml`.
 (For your checkout customization to be applied correctly, your custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} should depend on the Magento_Checkout模块.)
 2. In this file, add the following: